turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 **Test Quality**

-*   Project is well tested (Above 90% and the most valuable pieces of the app are covered).
+*   Project is well-tested (Above 90% and the most valuable pieces of the app are covered).
 If you were paying for someone to build this for you, would you be satisfied with the tests that are written?
     *   4: Better than expected
     *   3: As expected
     *   2: Below expectations